-Publisher-centric exchange, Sovrn, recently conducted a study of free and paid for CMPs found across the top 200 UK Alexa sites (excluding CMPs that are publisher-specific or are not IAB supported) and rated each one against a top 10 feature set, defined based on conversations with publishers in the UK and US.
+A recent study looked at free and paid for CMPs found across the top 200 UK Alexa sites (excluding CMPs that are publisher-specific or are not IAB supported) and rated each one against a top 10 feature set, defined based on conversations with publishers in the UK and US.

 Here’s a snapshot of the study:

 A. There are 113 IAB registered CMPs available in the market:

 * Out of these, 29 are publisher specific CMPs.